jadenyjw/utsc-cs-frosh/README.md

 ## Recommendations for First Year

+### Computer Science Handbook

+A handbook filled with extensive information pertaining to Computer Science.
+Credits to [Kohilan](https://github.com/kohilanmohanarajan) for creating this handbook.

 ### Recreation

 The Toronto Panam Centre is an excellent place for exercising and sports, with world-class facilities.
 Further information regarding the Panam Centre can be found [here](http://www.utsc.utoronto.ca/athletics/frequently-asked-questions).